nobuyukinyuu/pidgin-emoji/README.md

 # Unicode Emoji for Pidgin

 This repository is a fork of [Steffen Vogel's emoji][1] set.
 The original project supported iOS color emoji, and ttf monochrome emoji from old Android and Symbola sets.
-This fork provides an updated, complete emoji set as used by Hangouts.
+This fork provides an updated, complete color emoji set as used by Hangouts.

 These Smilies can easily be used in Pidgin by copying the folder to ~/.purple/smileys